hyesunyun/notes/stochastic-parrots.md

 ## Costs of Lanaguage Models 💰

-Need of efficiency as an evaluation metric, online tools to analyze energy usage, and pressure on companies to devise sustainable training techniques.

 ### Environmental Costs 🌳

 While the average human is responsible for an estimated 5t CO<sub>2</sub>